..Continued from previous entry…

 “Enlightenment is the deep understanding that there are no problems.”

-Jennifer said those words to our women’s group and something deep inside of me listened, though my mind got very active trying to prove her wrong:
+Jennifer, my mentor and counselor said those words to our women’s group and something deep inside of me listened, though my mind got very active trying to prove her wrong:

 …Deforestation, global warming, Rape, Poverty, Murder…

 A problem implies that it shouldn’t be happening.
 But if it is happening, if it is what is happening, then there is no way that it should not be happening because it is.
-That does not mean that we do not leap to stop the falling child or change actions in our lives to live in better harmony with our nature or our families and friends, or protest gun violence, or women’s rights.
+That does not mean that we do not leap to stop the falling child or change actions in our lives to live in better harmony with nature or our families and friends, or protest gun violence, or women’s rights.
 It simply means that no thing that is happening in our lives is a problem.
 It just is.

 We simply are.

 Over and over again we are here.